cleanzr/dblink/README.md

 membership.

 `dblink` approximates the posterior using Markov chain Monte Carlo.
-It write samples (of the clustering configuration) to disk in Parquet format.
+It write samples (of clustering configurations) to disk in Parquet format.
 Diagnostic summary statistics are also written to disk in CSV format—these are useful for assessing convergence of the Markov chain.